coderschool/react-week1-instaclone/instructions.md

 ## Milestone 4: Sessions

+We're going to learn how to store an OAuth token so that we can access the Instagram API.

 - Understand implicit OAuth flow => request a token, get back a token on redirect
   - Not explicit OAuth flow where it trades code for token
   - Need an access token to make any API call